Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/createteamprojecthostgroup.md

 separate lines.
 In a command prompt window, type all options for a command on the same line.

-In the first example, all the host groups in the team project collection are assigned to each team project in the collection.
-In the second example, one host group in the team project collection is assigned to a specific team project.
+In the first example, all the host groups in the project collection are assigned to each project in the collection.
+In the second example, one host group in the project collection is assigned to a specific project.

     REM First example
     TFSLabConfig CreateTeamProjectHostGroup